-In order to complete the ring, you must ensure that the B-port of an upstream station is always connected to the A-port of a downstream station.
+To complete the ring, you must ensure that the B-port of an upstream station is always connected to the A-port of a downstream station.
 For this reason, most FDDI DAS connectors are keyed to prevent connections between two ports of the same type.